bo-yang/bo-yang.github.io/_posts/2014-12-23-click-notes-overview.md

     CLICK_ENDDECLS
     #endif

-In above code, some Click macros are defined as:
+In above code, the Click macros are defined as:

     /* Define macros that surround Click declarations. */
     #define CLICK_DECLS		namespace Click {